compGeom-s23/compGeom-s23.github.io/Projects/P4-guard.md

 ### Some ideas to take this a step up

-If you want to go above and beyond and implement an improved algorithm, a first idea is to try a radial sweep with a priority queue, which will lead to an `O(n lg n)` approach.
-There are recent results that show how to compute this in `O(n)` time.
-If you are considering an improved algorithm the papers listed below may be helpful (if you want to go down this path you will demo your code in class, get a round of applause, extra credit, and feel really amazing).
+If you want a challenge,  try to come up with an improved algorithm that runs in `O(n lg n)` using a radial sweep (process the vertices in radial order around the guard).
 Several algorithm are known for computing the visible polygon faster than the naive `O(n<sup>2</sup>)` algorithm: the algorithm by  Joe and Simpson runs in `O(n)` time, and the one by Asano in `O(n lg n)` time.
 A recent algorithm by Mungiu et al seems to be the fastest in practice.
+If you are considering an improved algorithm the papers listed below may be helpful.

+If you want to go down this path you will demo your code in class, get a round of applause, extra credit, and generally feel amazing.

 *  <a